 Less Acidic More Alkaline Urine Improves Uric Acid Removal

-In a 2012 study, tests confirmed urine that was less acidic or more alkaline improves removal of uric acid.
+In a 2012 study, results confirmed urine that was less acidic, or more alkaline, improves uric acid elimination.
 For five days, two test groups were monitored for uric acid and pH levels.

 One group followed a high protein and acidifying diet.
 It consisted of red meats, processed cheese, consommé and squid.
 The other test group followed a low purine and alkalizing diet.
 It included only vegetables and fruits.